AWS S3 Subresources

 • Object Removal events

-• Can public delete events for object deletion, version object deletion or insertion of delete marker
+• Can publish delete events for object deletion, version object deletion or insertion of delete marker

 • You will not receive event notifications from automatic deletes from lifecycle policies or from failed operations.